symbol/symbol-docs/source/guides/accountlink/activating-delegated-harvesting.rst

         :start-after:  /* start block 01 */
         :end-before: /* end block 01 */

-2. Create an :ref:`AccountLinkTransaction <account-link-transaction>` to delegate the main account importance to the remote account using its public key.
+2. Create an :ref:`AccountLinkTransaction <account-link-transaction>` to delegate the main account's importance to the remote account using its public key.

 .. example-code::